A jester has set up his fairground booth. He catches pictures out of the air, tells crazy stories and plays tricks on the audience.

-The Great Journeydescribes human beings’ voyage through life.
-The maze, a kind of labyrinth, is one of the oldest symbols of this journey; people walking in a labyrinth eventually arrive at the centre, at the heart, their own heart.
-The journey of life is reflected in heroes’ journeys, and forms the basis of many epics and classic Hollywood films; the hero sets out into the world hoping to survive his adventure.
-He returns home, shaped and matured, to do good there.
-The story of Theseus and the Minotaur in the labyrinth at Knossos is an example of how the link between the hero's journey and the dramatic location of the labyrinth.
-Our production does not feature Minotaurs or heroic legends, but does offer visitors the chance to reflect on the Minotaurs in the labyrinths of their own lives.
-In an atmosphere created by thousands of candles, their thoughts soon turn into dreams filled with poetic imagery.
+The Great Journey tells of the journey of human life.
+The maze - a variation of the labyrinth - is one of the oldest symbols of this journey: People who enter the labyrinth reach the centre, the middle, themselves.
+The journey of life is reflected in the hero's journey - the basis of many epics and classic Hollywood cinema films: The hero goes out into the world to have his adventure.
+Purified and grown up, he returns home to do good.
+The story of Theseus and the Minotaur in the Labyrinth of Knossos is exemplary for the fact that the hero's journey and the labyrinth as a dramatic place belong together.
+Theater Anu does not stage a Minotaur or a hero's tale, but offers visitors the opportunity to reflect on the Minotaurs in their own life's labyrinth.
+In the atmosphere of thousands of candles, thinking quickly turns into a reverie of poetic images.

-Anyone entering Theater Anu’s labyrinths is immediately transported into a state of reverie.
-It is almost impossible to evade the atmosphere of these enormous oceans of tiny lights.
-The audience travels through these worlds like sleepwalkers, encountering figures who tell of their dreams and desires, but who – much like any dreaming person – are not in a position to live them out.
+Anyone who enters our labyrinths of lights soon feels transported into a state of reverie.
+It is hardly possible to escape the atmosphere of these vast seas of light.
+As a dreamwalker, you travel through these worlds, encountering figures who tell of their dreams and desires, but who - like the dreamer himself - are unable to live them.

-Bachelard described a poetic image as a direct connection between one soul and another, as an encounter between two beings who feel happiness though speaking to each other in a poetic visual language they both understand.
+Bachelard characterises the poetic image as a "direct reference of one soul to another, as a meeting of two beings who feel happiness", telling and understanding each other in a poetic pictorial language.

-We, Theater Anu, hope that the poetic images - ours as well as the visitors’ who travel through our world of tiny lights – will enable exactly this communication, will initiate a game in which two people can find happiness: us, as players, and you, as visitors.
-We have created a sphere of reverie in which we hope you will dream, during – and after – your night in the maze of candles.
+We at Theater Anu wish that the poetic images - ours as well as those of the travelling visitors to our "World of Little Light" - will enable this very communication, allow a game to emerge in which two beings - we players and you as visitors - feel happiness.
+We create the sphere of reverie, in which we hope you will dream beyond the night of the maze of lights.